burlachenkok/exploring-python3/python3-note.md

 * **Ellipsis.** There is a single object with this value.
 This object is accessed through the literal `...`.
 If the expression `...` is used inside the condition, then `...` is implicitly converted into `True`.

-* **NoneType.** This type has a single value and there is a single object with this value.
+* **NoneType.** This type has a single object.
 This object is accessed through the built-in name `None`.
 It is used to signify the absence of a value in many situations.
 Also, it is returned from functions that do not explicitly return anything.
 If this expression is used inside the condition, then `...` is implicitly converted into `False`.

 * **Integers (int)**.
 The type that is used to represent integers in Python interpreter does not have any fixed number of bits.
 Instead, it has a varying size.
 In this sense, an integer has an unlimited range.
-You can practically hold as big an integer as you want until you start having problems with virtual memory.
+You can practically hold as big an integer as you want until you start having problems with virtual memory in interpreter process.

-* **numbers.
-Real (float).** This type represents machine-level double-precision floating point numbers.
+* **Real (float).** This type represents machine-level double-precision floating point numbers.
 From Documentation: *"...there is no reason to complicate the language with two kinds of floating-point numbers..."* It's the design choice for a language.
-Of course, for people involved in scientific numerics, such a statement is deeply wrong and sometimes laughable only in the case of writing software that takes care of compute time and memory footprint.
+Of course, for people involved in scientific numerics, such a statement may be in some circumstances be very unlikely.

 Documentation on this subject: https://docs.python.org/3.13/reference/datamodel.html